PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema, live LayoutState contract, production occurrences, and cleanup/ preprojection boundaries before adding characterization.
 Commit and push only;
 do not create, reopen, or update a pull request.

+## Late Gather-axis0 Reshape result characterization checkpoint

+The Gather-axis0 singleton-to-Reshape compatibility owner returns the stable one-counter dictionary `optimized_gather_axis0_singleton_to_reshape_input_chains`.
+It uses the indexed GraphIndex implementation, receives the live Session LayoutState, is selected once by the existing attention-recovery runner, and has one additional direct late production call.
+Only that direct call currently discards its result.

+A strict expected-failure orchestration contract requires `_late_gather_axis0_reshape_stats` for the direct call.
+It fixes the captured attention-cleanup predecessor, exact ModelIR/LayoutState callback, and following model-only attention-preprojection rank-lift owner.

+At implementation, replace only the direct expression with an assignment.
+Do not change the owner, one-key schema, recovery-runner selection or captured results, GraphIndex/layout synchronization, pass order, callback arguments, neighbor targets, guards, dependencies, or TensorFlow behavior.
+Validate the Gather owner, cleanup/preprojection boundaries, layout recovery, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused Gather owner, cleanup/preprojection boundaries, layout recovery, terminal-orchestration, and architecture gate:
+  `495 passed, 1 xfailed in 18.96s`
+- branch-changed broad related suite plus cleanup, indexed QKV/Gather-axis0, preprojection, layout recovery, and pass-efficiency coverage:
+  `1580 passed, 1 xfailed in 24.26s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented direct late-result retention contract above.